 Road running and collecting stamps were my first hobbies.
 (Half-marathon completed in 1984).
 This has evolved into going for long walks, to hill temples around Pune, Shimla, Mussoorie, Rishikesh and the monument gardens of Delhi, and now the beaches in and around Tripoli, Malta and Greater Toronto Area (GTA) .Collecting stamps of distant lands gave a foundation to explore different cultures.

-My father used to send First Day covers from his field posting in Nagaland-1980s, which talked about aspects of Indian life and civilization.
-He took me to museums, inculcated the love of the written word in me, and together we went for morning walks- giving me to gift of the experience of the magic hour, when night turns into day.
+My father used to send First Day covers from his field posting in Nagaland (1979-1982), which talked about aspects of Indian life and civilization.
+He took me to museums, inculcated the love of the written word in me, and together we went for morning walks- giving me the gift of the experience of the magic hour, when night turns into day.

 My father Brigadier Prem Narain Bhatt, a medical doctor specializing in Anesthesiology helped shaped my early thinking regarding science.
 My grandfather Professor Ganesh Prasad Uniyal (Professor of Political Science-Banaras Hindu University) helped nurture an early interest in social history.
 The habit of keeping notes was instilled in me by my uncle Professor Ram Prasad Nawani, a mathematician and educationist who was the Dean at Sagar University, MP.

-The books, first day covers, museums, parks, temples which my parents and uncles took me through have evolved into intentional thinking places
+The books, first day covers, museums, parks, and temples which my parents and uncles took me through have evolved into intentional thinking places.
+I regularly go on walking retreats.

 Some related blogs

 I shifted to Ontario, to give more attention to my family.
-I have two sons Sagar (born Feb 28 1999) and Sahil (born 18 th Sep 2000) now studying in Ryerson University after graduating from Peel School Board , Mississauga, Ontario, Canada http://schools.peelschools.org/1353/Pages/default.aspx
+I have two sons Sagar (born Feb 28 1999) and Sahil (born 18 th Sep 2000) who passed Engineering from Toronto Metropolitan (formerly Ryerson) University after graduating from Peel School Board , Mississauga, Ontario, Canada.

 Exploring the music in forests-With Sagar and Sahil-